 3 months ago

 Restaurant month deal, 3 courses for 55!
 I had the Peking duck pancakes followed by the pork belly on king crab risotto and the chocolate pudding for dessert.
 Good service, all meals good but not amazing.
 The chianti wine was very good and highly recommended.

 My partner and I have dined at Euro Bar a few times and we absolutely love it.
 It's definitely our favourite fine dining restauraunt.
 I love the modern setting and the staff are always so friendly and efficient.
-For starter my partner will always order the bluff oysters and surprisingly can eat them all to himself, and said that they are the freshest oysters he's had.
-I always go for the Italian flat bread with the tomato and garlic dip.
-For mains we get the Fillet Mignon and the scotch fillet, both are always cooked perfectly.
-For dessert we will normally order the chocolate pudding and the creme brûlée.
+For starter my partner will always order the bluff oysters and surprisingly can eat them all to himself!
+I always go for the Italian flat bread with the tomato and garlic dip - although the last couple of times the bread has been really burnt around the edges.
+For mains we get the Fillet Mignon and the scotch fillet, both are always cooked perfectly and very tasty.
+For dessert, the chocolate pudding and the creme brûlée.
 They definitely have the best tasting desserts here and we're never disappointed when we leave and the prices are definitely worth it.
-Sadly I don't have any pictures from our last meal here but I'll definitely be posting some the next time we eat here.

 Today was wifeys birthday so we ate here for dinner an we were actually surprised it far exceeded our expectations.
 First off, our waiter was a knowledge of information, memorizing the ingredients of the dishes on the menu, by heart.
 And a very friendly, happy and funny waiter, obviously who enjoyed his job.

 Its a big place, lots of room and plenty of tables, but not crammed close with other tables/diners.
 It was quite busy when we arrived.